 Changing your legal status is the least challenging issue you will face with your divorce.
-Even after a short marriage, you may have children, property, expectations or need for support, as well as pets, dishes, furniture and credit card debt to separate.
-At Finger Lakes Holistic Divorce, we divide these issues into four categories: emotional separation, physical separation, financial separation and legal separation.
+Even after a short marriage, you may have children, property, expectations or need for support, as well as pets, dishes, furniture and debt to separate.
+At New York Holistic Divorce, we divide these issues into four categories: emotional separation, physical separation, financial separation and legal separation.*

 - Emotional Separation.
 Dealing with the intensity of emotions unleashed by the dissolution of a marriage is physically, emotionally, and mentally draining.
 To help you manage these strong emotions and ensure that such turmoil does not cloud your ability to make decisions, we begin with a private meeting with each of the parties to develop a wellness plan.
 With this wellness, plan we will help you identify and connect to resources such as meditation, yoga, nutrition, physical fitness training Reiki, massage therapy, or whatever is necessary to help you minimize the emotional pain and set you on a path to healing.